movementlabsxyz/MIP/MIP/mip-34/README.md

 To simplify we assume that each validator stakes the same amount.
 The set of validators is in charge of validating sequenced batches and producing blocks that also commit to the state root of the sequenced batch.

-There may be different protocols for the postconfirmation and the Fastconfirmation.
+There may be different protocols for the Postconfirmation and the Fastconfirmation.

 #### Postconfirmation with deterministic blocks

 L2Blocks are deterministically derived from the protoBlock, and consequently the superBlock $B_r'$ is deterministic.
 Validators then attest for the next transition directly:  $B_r \xrightarrow{\ txs \ } B_r'$.
 E.g. by committing to the the hash of $B_r'$.

-An additional actor - the `acceptor` - is introduced that initiates the postconfirmation process.
+An additional actor - the `acceptor` - is introduced that initiates the Postconfirmation process.
 This is necessary, as this step requires additional gas costs on L1 and thus this role requires additional rewards.
 We also don't want to burden regular validators with additional gas costs, as we would like the gas costs for validators to be predictable.
 The `acceptor` serves for a specified period and is then replaced by another validator.

 > [!NOTE]
 > Since the block derivation is deterministic, $f+1$ may be sufficient to confirm the block.
 (However, we require $2f+1$ to cover potential edge cases, such as that the sequencer cannot be trusted.)